bec-archer/SR80-Manuals/user-manual.md

 ### Creating a New Work Order

 Tap the new job button from the Job Board to start a new work order (bottom-right on iPhone, top-right toolbar on iPad).
-The form has three main sections: **Company**, **Customer**, and **Items**.
+The form has two main sections: **Customer / Company** (one card with both fields) and **Items**.

-#### Company (Optional)

-The first field on the form is **Company**.
-Start typing a company name and matching companies will appear as suggestions below the field.
-Tap a suggestion to select that company.

-If you type a company name that doesn't match any existing company, that's fine — a new company record will be created automatically when you save the work order.
-You don't need to do anything special.

-**What happens when you select a company:**
-- A row of customer name chips appears below the Customer field (e.g., "Rick M. | Joe S. | + New") — these are people who've checked in under that company before.
-Tap a name to auto-fill their info instantly.
-Tap "+ New" to enter a new person.
-- If the company is **tax exempt**, you'll see a green indicator: "Tax exempt (via ABC Construction)" below the customer section.
-The tax status comes from the company automatically.

-**Customer fills in the company automatically:** If you select a customer who's already linked to a company (or create a new customer with a company name), the Company field on the main form will auto-fill.
-You don't need to type it twice — the app connects the dots for you.

-**Walk-ins:** If the customer is an individual (not from a company), just skip the Company field entirely.
-It's optional — leaving it blank works exactly like before.

-**Company-only jobs:** If you know the company but don't have an individual contact name, that's fine — just fill in the Company field and skip the Customer field.
-The work order will be linked to the company without requiring a customer contact.
-You can always add a customer later by editing the job.

 #### Finding or Adding a Customer

-Below the Company field, start typing a customer's name or phone number.
+At the top of the form, the **Customer** field comes first.
+Start typing a customer's name or phone number.
 Matching customers will appear below the search field as you type.
 Tap a result to select them.

 If the customer isn't in the system yet, tap **+ Add New Customer** to create one.
 The new customer form includes: